Skip to content

 2. when you need an integration instead of just a hosted channel

 The first decision happens in Knowledge Base.
-The second happens when you wire that material into Instructions, Attachments, the Knowledge Base tool, or an API-driven workflow.
+The second happens when a verified scenario proves the agent needs a tool or API-driven workflow.

 Knowledge first, integrations second